MooersLab/manuscriptInOrg/README.md

 Compiling takes several seconds on a 2018 MacBook Pro with 32 GB of RAM.
 There is a better way.
 The correpsonding LaTeX compiles faster in Overleaf, which also provides superior support for collaborative editing by non-LaTeX using colleagues.
+The latter is a deficiency in Emacs that some of working hard to address.
 Sadly, Overleaf does not read org files.

 ## Postscript Oct 10, 2022